Siorki/js13kgames/2014 - weasels/README.md

 Game inspired by Lemmings, Worms, Operation Lemmings and Bill's Tomato Game.

-Music and sfx use [SoundBox](http://sb.bitsnbites.eu/) by Marcus Geelnard Ingame music is a cover of one of the modules from Lemmings, itself a remake of Swan Lake by Tchaikovsky
+Music and sfx use [SoundBox](http://sb.bitsnbites.eu/) by Marcus Geelnard
+Ingame music is a cover of one of the modules from Lemmings, itself a remake of Swan Lake by Tchaikovsky

-Fan artwork borrowed from Bill's Tomato Game
+Fan artwork borrowed from Bill's Tomato Game.
 Weight artwork borrowed from the original Lemmings.
 Rocky cliffs drawn with an algorithm derived from [Inigo Quilez's Voronoise](http://www.iquilezles.org/www/articles/voronoise/voronoise.htm)

 ---

 **Technical details and trivia**

-The screen is 320 pixels high, css-zoomed up Spritesheet is 16 colors only.
+The screen is 320 pixels high, css-zoomed up.
+Spritesheet is 16 colors only.
-Weasels animation is 10-frame long, each image displayed during 2 frames at 25 FPS Initial spritesheet contained diggers but they did not make it into the 13k limitation.
+Weasels animation is 10-frame long, each image displayed during 2 frames at 25 FPS.
+Initial spritesheet contained diggers but they did not make it into the 13k limitation.
 The js13k version contains 10 levels with 2 different graphics sets.
 None provides weights as traps, and their implementation is missing (lack of room).

 ---

 **Minification**

 The code was run through [Google Closure Compiler](http://closure-compiler.appspot.com/home) using Advanced settings.
 The resulting code was fed to [Javascript-minifier](http://javascript-minifier.com/), resulting in a gain of 1kb uncompressed.
-Spritesheet was reduced using [compresspng.com](http://compresspng.com) The final archive weasels.zip was created using [Ken Silverman's Kzip](http://advsys.net/ken/utils.htm).
+Spritesheet was reduced using [compresspng.com](http://compresspng.com).
+The final archive weasels.zip was created using [Ken Silverman's Kzip](http://advsys.net/ken/utils.htm).